dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 If you have an existing domain name in DNSimple, you can also add it to an Integrated DNS Provider from the DNS section of the domain management page.
 If the Integrated DNS Provider has not yet been [linked](/articles/integrated-dns-providers#linking-an-integrated-dns-provider) to your DNSimple account, you will be prompted to do so.

-1. Click on the DNS tab on the domain’s management page.
+1. Click on the DNS tab on the domain's management page.

     ![Domain DNS tab link](/files/domain-tab-dns-link.png)